llangevin/Metallica/code/Code_Info.md

 -   metallica_shows_Mapping_Stats_Visualizations.R
     -   Test the leaflet package to visualize Metallica shows around the world
     -   Contains Stats & Visualization Plots, Distribution of Shows per year
+-   metallica_past_tour_date_Exploration.R
+    -   Test different packages and functions
+    -   Test rvest to read the metallica.com site
+    -   Test tidygeocoder to geolocalization to cities for mapping
+    -   Dev and tests of code to build the list of shows dataset